duparq/hwa/doxygen/porting.md

  3. Then comes the list of the peripherals for the documentation and the definitions of the interrupts.

- 4. A `hw_shared` object is created to gather hardware registers that are not to be attached to a specific object.
+ 4. A `%shared` object is created to gather hardware registers that are not to be attached to a specific object.

  5. The ports and I/O pins are declared, as well as their alternate names.